Dearth of premier passers in draft had QB carousel spinning

 Burrow went No. 1 in the draft six weeks later to the Cincinnati Bengals, whom he led to the Super Bowl in his second season.

-Nobody in this class of quarterbacks are expected to turn around a team’s fortunes overnight.
+Nobody in this class of quarterbacks is expected to turn around a team’s fortunes overnight.

 Remember, Lawrence was the consensus No. 1 pick by Jacksonville a year ago and went 3-14 with 12 TD passes and 17 interceptions as a rookie.